APRIL 13-15:

 Benefits: In addition to the extensive learning opportunities, attendees will have opportunities to network during receptions and throughout the course with fellow attendees, expert instructors, and Wisconsin Public Utility Institute board members.
 Continuing education credit will be available.

 Who Should Attend: Regional Transmission Organization Fundamentals is intended for those new to the industry as well as anyone seeking to develop an understanding of RTOs in North America.
 RTO Advanced is intended for those looking to more deeply explore that foundational knowledge.
-Past attendee lists have included utility employees; legislative and regulatory staff; federal, state and local government personnel; consumer and trade-industry groups; industry-affiliated attorneys; university staff/students and others.
+Past attendee lists have included utility employees; legislative and regulatory staff; federal, state and local government personnel; consumer and trade-industry groups; industry-affiliated attorneys; university staff/students; and others.
 Registration is open to the public.

 Registration Information